Easy Beef Stroganoff is pure comfort food (and really easy to make).

 Notes

 - For the most flavorful dish, choose striploin or ribeye.
-Any beef type will work, but steaks tend to have the best flavor.
+Any variety of steak will work.

-- Brown the beef at a medium-high temperature.
-Don’t cook it all the way through, it’s steak and can be a little bit pink inside.
+- Brown the beef in small batches for the best browning.
+Do not cook it all the way through; it’s steak and can be a little bit pink inside.

-- For a thicker sauce, make a slurry with equal parts cornstarch and water.
-Add it to the boiling sauce a bit at a time until it reaches the desired consistency.
+- For a thicker sauce, make a slurry with equal parts cornstarch and water (start with 1 ½ tablespoons each).
+Whisk it into the boiling sauce a bit at a time until it reaches the desired consistency.

 Nutrition Information